awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/ec2-auto-scaling-mixed-instances-groups.md

 ```

 **Note**
-For additional examples, see [Specifying a different launch template for an instance type](ec2-auto-scaling-mixed-instances-groups-launch-template-overrides.md), [Configuring instance weighting for Amazon EC2 Auto Scaling](ec2-auto-scaling-mixed-instances-groups-instance-weighting.md), and [Amazon EC2 Auto Scaling Capacity Rebalancing](ec2-auto-scaling-capacity-rebalancing.md)\.
+For additional examples, see [Specify a different launch template for an instance type](ec2-auto-scaling-mixed-instances-groups-launch-template-overrides.md), [Configure instance weighting for Amazon EC2 Auto Scaling](ec2-auto-scaling-mixed-instances-groups-instance-weighting.md), and [Use Capacity Rebalancing to handle Amazon EC2 Spot Interruptions](ec2-auto-scaling-capacity-rebalancing.md)\.

-## Verifying whether your Auto Scaling group is configured correctly and that the group has launched instances \(AWS CLI\)<a name="verify-launch-aws-cli"></a>
+## Verify whether your Auto Scaling group is configured correctly and that the group has launched instances \(AWS CLI\)<a name="verify-launch-aws-cli"></a>

 To check whether your Auto Scaling group is configured correctly and that it has launched instances, use the [describe\-auto\-scaling\-groups](https://docs.aws.amazon.com/cli/latest/reference/autoscaling/describe-auto-scaling-groups.html) command\.
 Verify that the mixed instances policy and the list of subnets exist and are configured correctly\.
 If the instances have launched, you will see a list of the instances and their statuses\.
 To view the scaling activities that result from instances launching, use the [describe\-scaling\-activities](https://docs.aws.amazon.com/cli/latest/reference/autoscaling/describe-scaling-activities.html) command\.
 You can monitor scaling activities that are in progress and that are recently completed\.